14 business travel tips | Booking.com for Business

 You can plan on reaching the airport via public transportation, taxi or private/rental car.
 In any case, it’s good practice to check for your itinerary beforehand.

-A useful tip for business travel: use one of the airport lounges.
+If you can, opt to spend your hours before departure in the airport lounge.
 There, you can enjoy free food and drinks, do some work if you need to or simply relax before your flight.

-Speaking of expenses – if you don’t have a company credit card and you need to pay upfront, make sure you keep all your receipts and either upload them in an expense tool or take pictures to keep them as a copy.
-This will ensure that you can submit all your receipts for reimbursement in your company’s expense tool once you’re back from your trip.
+If you don’t have a company credit card and you need to pay upfront, make sure you keep all your receipts.
+Not only that, but uploading them in an expense tool or taking pictures to keep them as a copy would make sure you can keep track of all of them.

 To make the most of your business trip, pay attention to the following: